-To promote the growth and mental well-being of MSC students, the University of Providence has contracted with mental health service providers at the YWCA to provide mental health counseling for any MSC students regardless of their ability to pay for services.
-Counseling services can be access by calling (406) 252-1315.
-The University of Providence has also employed a full time licensed Mental Health Counselor who is available to MSC students since January 2017.
+To promote the growth and mental well-being of MSC students, the University of Providence has contracted with mental health service providers at the YWCA Great Fall to provide mental health counseling for any MSC students regardless of their ability to pay for services.
+Counseling services can be access by calling (406) 452-1315.
+The University of Providence has also employed a licensed Mental Health Counselor who is available to MSC students.
 Students are informed about these services at begin of their study during the orientation session.
-In addition, each syllabus and the MSC Handbook includes a statement about these services.
+In addition, each syllabus includes a statement about these services.